fredrikaverpil/dotfiles/README_WIN_WSL.md

 This setup aims to run GUIs in Windows with all terminal and coding activities in WSL/Ubuntu.

-Prop tip: set up WSL/Ubuntu, Wezterm, dotfiles repo and homebrew first.
+🎒 Pro tip: set up WSL/Ubuntu, Wezterm, dotfiles repo and homebrew first.

 ### Windows installations